amaximus/bkk-stop-card/README.md

-# Lovelace custom card for BKK Stop Information Home Assistant custom component
+# Lovelace custom card for BKK Stop Information

-This Lovelace custom card shows Budapest Public Transportation (BKK) line information departing in the near future from a configurable stop.<p>
+This Lovelace custom card displays Budapest Public Transportation (BKK) line information departing in the near future from a configurable stop.<p>
 This custom card depends on the BKK Stop Information custom component that you may find at [https://github.com/amaximus/bkk_stop](https://github.com/amaximus/bkk_stop/).